Deena Errampalli: Artistic interests

 Errampalli is an avid gardener, in 2004 and 2005 her and her husband's landscaping garnered Burlington Civic Rose awards.
-They received Grimsby Trillium awards for best gardens in 2015-2018, 2021-2023, and 2024.
+They received Grimsby Trillium awards for best gardens in 2015-2018, 2021-2023, and 2024-2025.
+In 2025, they won Grimsby Garden of the Week Award.
 She is also an active birder.

 In 2003 Errampalli enrolled in fine art classes at the Burlington Art Centre and now creates watercolour, oil and acrylic fine art paintings.
 Her love of gardening and nature is reflected in her artwork.

-Her work has been exhibited in art galleries and in 25 juried, solo and group art shows since 2007.
+Her work has been exhibited in art galleries and in 27 juried, solo and group art shows since 2007.
 Her art work was selected for juried shows and some of her paintings won best in the show and honourable mention awards.
-Solo art shows featuring Errampalli’s work include the Art Gallery of Burlington (May 2010, February 2016), and the Joseph Brant Memorial Hospital (October, 2010).
+Solo art shows featuring Errampalli’s work include the Art Gallery of Burlington (May 2010, February 2016, January 2020), and the Joseph Brant Memorial Hospital (October, 2010).

 She is a member of the Art Gallery of Ontario, Art Gallery of Burlington, the Burlington Fine Arts Association, Grimsby Public Art Gallery and Lakeside Pumphouse Artist's Association in Grimsby.
 Her art work has been displayed in Canada, South Africa, Poland, Italy, USA, and India.